jinghuazhao/SomaLogic/SomaLogic_data_analysis_plan.md

 ## Overview

-This analysis attempts to collect and analyse GWAS summary statistics for proteins on SomaLogic SOMAscan assays,
+This analysis attempts to collect and analyse GWAS summary statistics for proteins on SomaLogic SOMAscan assays.

 ## Data